itsVaibhavSharma/Basic-Banking-Application/readme.md

 This is a **Bank Application** built with **Express.js** and **MySQL**, allowing users to manage finances with features like viewing customer details, transferring money, and more.
 The application includes user authentication, error handling, and a clean, responsive interface for ease of use.

+## DEMO

+You can see the live demo of the project here: [Live Demo Here](https://basic-banking-application-mocha.vercel.app/)

+Postgres is used for deployment purpose.

 ## Table of Contents

 - [Features](#features)